How I Got 16 Birth Certificates and 10 Apostilles for a Philippine Client in One Day: A California Notary’s Full-Service Story

 California has one of the largest Filipino populations in the United States, and many Filipino families need apostilled birth certificates for a variety of reasons.
 Registering a child’s U.S. birth with the Philippine government requires an apostilled birth certificate.
 Property transactions in the Philippines involving a U.S.-born family member require authenticated documents.
 School enrollment, inheritance claims, and citizenship applications all frequently require apostilled vital records.

-If you are a Filipino family in Corona, Rancho Cucamonga, Ontario, Pomona, or anywhere in the Inland Empire who needs birth certificates apostilled for the Philippines, Wet Ink Notary has done this before.
+If your family lives in Corona, Rancho Cucamonga, Ontario, Pomona, or anywhere in the Inland Empire and needs birth certificates apostilled for the Philippines, Wet Ink Notary has done this before.
 I know the process, I know which offices to call, and I know what to verify before driving across the county.

 What Other Vital Records Can Be Apostilled?

 Birth certificates are the most common vital record that needs an apostille, but they are not the only one.
-The California Secretary of State can also apostille certified copies of marriage certificates, death certificates, and divorce decrees, as long as they bear the signature of a California county clerk or registrar that is on file with the Secretary of State.
+The California Secretary of State can also apostille certified copies of marriage certificates, death certificates, and divorce decrees.
+Each document must bear the signature of a California county clerk or registrar that the Secretary of State has on file.

-If you need a power of attorney apostilled for use in another country, that process is slightly different because the POA must be notarized first, and then the Secretary of State apostilles the notary’s signature rather than a county clerk’s signature.
+If you need a power of attorney apostilled for use in another country, that process works slightly differently.
+You must notarize the POA first, and then the Secretary of State apostilles the notary’s signature rather than a county clerk’s signature.
 Either way, Wet Ink Notary handles both paths.

 For families who need to revoke an existing power of attorney before creating a new one for international use, we handle revocations as well.